Azure/WordPress-Azure-VirtualMachine/README.md

-# Deploy a WordPress VM to Azure Action
+# Deploy a WordPress Virtual Machine on Azure
 ## Description

 This GitHub Action automates the deployment of a Azure Virtual Machine (VM) with a complete LAMP ((Linux, Apache, MySQL, PHP) stack, then installs and initializes WordPress.
 The action provisions the VM and deploys the necessary components using an ARM template and parameter file.